Effects of Testosterone on Atherosclerosis

 The authors concluded that testosterone administration for 3 years versus placebo did not result in a significant difference in the rates of change in either common carotid artery intima-media thickness or coronary artery calcium.

 This trial reports that rates of subclinical atherosclerosis progression in community-dwelling older men with low or low-normal testosterone levels did not differ significantly between men assigned to the testosterone or placebo groups.
 Furthermore, testosterone administration was not associated with improved overall sexual function or health-related quality of life.
 Because this trial was only powered to evaluate atherosclerosis progression and not cardiovascular events, these findings should not be interpreted as establishing cardiovascular safety of testosterone use in older men such as those enrolled in this trial.
 Prospective studies with hard clinical endpoints are needed to ascertain cardiovascular safety of testosterone therapy.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Lipid Metabolism, Novel Agents, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Hypertriglyceridemia, Lipid Metabolism, Novel Agents, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound

 Keywords: Atherosclerosis, Carotid Intima-Media Thickness, Dyslipidemias, Hematocrit, Hypertriglyceridemia, Metabolic Syndrome X, Penile Erection, Primary Prevention, Prostate-Specific Antigen, Quality of Life, Testosterone